maxheins/iot/README.md

-## Automatic Pet Feeder with Arduino
+## Water sensor

-We want to build an automatic pet feeder with **Arduino**.
-In this file I will explain how to check if there is still enough water in the bowl of your pet.
-When there is enough water we want to give our led strip an blue color, is the bowl empty we want a red color.
+In this file I will explain how you can check if there is still enough water in the bowl of your pet.
+When there is enough water we want to give our led strip a blue color, is the bowl empty we want a red color.
 To control the LED strip we will work with Adafruit_Neopixel library.

 ### Let's start

 Before we start you need an Arduino board and the Arduino software.
-- For this code I used the Arduino 1.8.7 on Mac OS X 10.8 Mountain Lion or newer
+- I used the Arduino 1.8.7 software on Mac OS X 10.8 Mountain Lion or newer
-- For Windows check this website https://www.arduino.cc/en/main/software
+- For Windows check there website https://www.arduino.cc/en/main/software

 When you have installed the Arduino software look for your **NodeMCU board**.